diegopacheco/sketch-dev-poc/README.md

  * There is a docker container.
  * You can either use the console or the web interface.
  * Web interface allow you to run commands on the container fyle system.
+ * It works, I was able to give it tasks and get code done.

 CONS
  - Slow.
 Slower then all agents I tested.
 Claude code is faster than this.
 Opencode still the fastest.